Skip to Content

 Best Practices for Razor Care

-Store your razor in a dry, well-ventilated area and use a protective liquid or oil to prevent corrosion – your blades will thank you!
+Store your razor in a dry, well-ventilated area and apply protective oil between uses to prevent rust and maintain that sharp edge you paid for.

 Store Your Razor in a Dry, Well-Ventilated Area